dcrosta/keystone/docs/index.rst

 ----------------------

 :doc:`tutorial`
-  Learn HTML and Python web development in 30 minutes
+  Learn HTML and Python web development in 30 minutes.
+For those new to Python and web programming.

+:doc:`quickstart`
+  If you're comfortable with Python and web programming, go here to learn what's different about Keystone.

 :doc:`viewvars`
-  Variables available to your Python code
+  Keystone makes most things your Python code will need automatically available to view code.

-:doc:`templatevars`
-  Variables available to your templates

 :doc:`advanced`
   Advanced topics